 Many manufacturers install backplates on the motherboards they produce, and some users may wonder just what this plate is and how it functions.
 We’ll touch on the main purposes of backplates in motherboards, and we’ll take you through the differences you might find in some of these plates when you compare different motherboard models.

-Further, we can also discuss whether backplates are always a necessary part of a motherboard’s architecture, if all motherboards have backplates included when you buy them, and cases in which you might wish to remove the plates entirely.
+Further, we can discuss whether backplates are always a necessary part of a motherboard’s architecture, whether all motherboards have backplates included when you buy them, and when you might wish to remove the plates entirely.

 If you were to take your rig apart so that you could look at the motherboard, you would notice that the front and back have different sockets or connectors.
 On the front of the motherboard, there is a socket or bracket that is for keeping the central processor in place.